Docimodus johnstoni

 Docimodus johnstoni is a species of haplochromine cichlid.
 It is known from Lake Malawi, Lake Malombe, and the upper Shire River in Malawi, Mozambique, and Tanzania.
 This species has unusual feeding habits: it is reported to feed on fins of clariid catfishes.
-The specific name honours the British explorer, botanist, linguist and Colonial administrator, Sir Henry Hamilton Johnston (also known as Sir Harry Johnston) (12 June 1858 – 31 July 1927), who presented the type to the British Museum (Natural History).
+The specific name honours the British explorer, botanist, linguist and Colonial administrator, Sir Henry Hamilton Johnston (also known as Sir Harry Johnston) (12 June 1858 – 31 July 1927), who presented the type to the British museum.